openssl/general-policies/policies/experimental-features.md

 Experimental features may have associated documentation.
 This documentation is not built by default unless the corresponding experimental feature is enabled.
-Man pages for experimental features shall feature a prominent warning that the man page relates to an experimental feature.
+Man pages for experimental features shall include a prominent warning that the man page relates to an experimental feature.

 New internal header files for experimental features can be placed in `internal/` as usual.
 New public header files for experimental features should be named `<openssl/experimental/XXX.h>`.
-Such headers shall only be copied at install time if the experimental feature in question is enabled, and should have their contents guarded by `ifdef` wherever feasible.
+Such headers shall only be copied at install time if the experimental feature in question is enabled.
+They should have their contents guarded by `ifdef` wherever feasible.

 Experimental features exist to support the release engineering process where the